core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ~~~~
 {: #namesyntax title='ABNF Production for a simple or namespace qualified name' artwork-align="center"}

 A namespace qualified name MUST be used for all members of a top-level CBOR map and then also whenever the namespaces of the representation node and its parent node are different.
-In all other cases, the simple form of the name SHOULD be used.
+In all other cases, the simple form of the name MUST be used.

 Definition example: